EasyVista

 • Auto-triage tickets based on severity, urgency, and keywords.

-• Route tickets to the most qualified technician or team for faster resolution (AI can be used to identify SME’s).
+• Route tickets to the most qualified technician or team for faster resolution.
+AI can be used to identify the most qualified subject matter expert (SME) or team for a given incident type based on historical resolution data.

 • Implement pre-written scripts to handle known issues like network connectivity problems or service outages.
 These can be configured into executable workflows.